lief-project/LIEF/doc/sphinx/tutorials/11_macho_modification.rst

 If the padding size is tiny, we can't add a ``LOAD_DYLIB`` command with a *very long* library path.
 Moreover ``codesign`` may complain that there are not enough spaces to add the ``LC_CODE_SIGNATURE`` since we are using the space that was reserved for it.

-Next parts are about format modifications and how we managed to address this limitation
+Next parts are about format modifications and how we managed to address this limitation.

 When PIE makes thing easier
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~